shashankshekhar9420-creator/bigram/README.md

 ..
 ```
 A computer does not see names.
 It sees just a sequence of characters- it does not know that "emma" is a name.
 It only learns the patterns- after e, m often appears; after m, m or a often appears.
-This project is about converting this raw sequence of characters into something mathematical that out machine can learn from.
+This project is about converting this raw sequence of characters into something mathematical that our machine can learn from.
 <br>

 ## The core idea: prediction